Azure/caf-terraform-landingzones/README.md

 * Propose a prescriptive guidance on how to enable DevOps for infrastructure as code on Microsoft Azure.
 * Foster a community of Azure *Terraformers* using a common set of practices and sharing best practices.

-## What's new in vnext
+## What's new in this release

-This vnext is relying extensively on Terraform 0.13 capabilities (module iterations, conditional modules, variables validation, etc.).
+This release is relying extensively on Terraform 0.13 capabilities (module iterations, conditional modules, variables validation, etc.).

 Those new features allow more complex and more dynamic code composition.
 The following concepts are used: